 Botswana Adventure Safari – Okavango Delta & Kalahari Desert

-For those seeking to discover the full range of flora, fauna, and habitat found in Botswana's magnificent array of national parks, game reserves and wilderness areas, our new Kalahari Desert & Okavango Delta Safari provides an extraordinary adventure second to none.
-From the vast savannahs and grasslands of the Central Kalahari to the crystal waters and wildlife-rich floodplains of the Okavango Delta, this is a journey of extreme contrasts and wonderful surprises, certain to leave us with indelible memories of unrivaled natural beauty and intense wildlife encounters as the ongoing struggle for survival plays out before our eyes.
+For those seeking to discover the full range of flora and fauna of Botswana, the Kalahari Desert and Okavango Delta offer extraordinary adventure that is second to none.
+From the vast savannahs and grasslands of the Central Kalahari to the wildlife-rich floodplains of the Okavango Delta, this is a journey of extreme contrasts and wonderful surprises.

-Starting in Maun, Botswana, we meet our experienced safari guide and board our light aircraft for the hour-long flight to the remote Central Kalahari Game Reserve, the second largest protected area on earth.
-Here, we explore beautiful Deception Valley and environs, one of the premier game-viewing environments in this immense reserve, and camp under a canopy of brilliant stars.
-In addition to the Kalahari's famous black-maned lions, we'll set out in search of other local inhabitants include cheetah, brown hyena, oryx, honey badger and a large variety of bird species including many raptors.
+Starting in Maun, Botswana, we board our light aircraft to the remote Central Kalahari Game Reserve.
+Here, we explore beautiful Deception Valley and camp under a canopy of brilliant stars.
+In addition to the Kalahari's famous black-maned lions, we search for cheetah, brown hyena, oryx, honey badger, and numerous bird species.